lbaile21/LLMstudio/examples/README.md

   On Windows, use `set` (cmd) or `$Env:` (PowerShell) instead of `export`.
   In PowerShell, set the variable with `$Env:OPENAI_API_KEY = "your-key-here"` (no `export` keyword); note that it only persists for the current session.
+  Be aware that quoting the value with single quotes in PowerShell will include the quotes as part of the key, which will then fail authentication.
 - **`ModuleNotFoundError: llmstudio`**: ensure you launched Jupyter from the same virtual environment where `llmstudio` was installed.
 Running `which jupyter` (or `where jupyter` on Windows) can help confirm this.